computersarecool/night_walker/README.md

 # What is NightWalker?
 ### A Colorful MEAN App for a colorful clothing line

-  NightWalker is a colorful clothing line that is trying to explore the technological future while paying homage to the (1980s) past.
-It is inspired by the 80s and designed in 3D.
+  NightWalker is a colorful clothing line that is trying to explore the technological future while paying homage to the (1980s) past

+  It is inspired by the 80s and designed in 3D

-  **This is the code for the NightWalker MEAN Web App** and the rest of this README is just notes for how to get standard and notes from its development
+  **This is the code for the NightWalker MEAN Web App** - the rest of this README is just notes from development and information about how to get started.

   To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website")

-  This project was written in / runs on
+  This project was written in / uses:
   ```
   MongoDB 3.2
   Express 4